 The shortcuts are implemented using the now familiar filtration paths in Explore.
 The first one is using lists.
 In the two lists in the Overview, clicking on the location link would redirect to Explore with a corresponding location filter applied.

 Filtering using largest locations and locations with quality issues lists in Overview

 The second one is using the map, using the same interaction pattern implemented in Explore.
-Except that clicking on a region infiltration mode, would redirect to Explore with the corresponding location filter being applied.
+One exception is clicking on a region in filtration mode, which will redirect to Explore with the corresponding location filter being applied.

 Filtering using the map in Overview

 The final one is using pie charts.
-Similarly to Explore, clicking on a slice would redirect to Explore with an already filtered set of viewers.
+Similarly to Explore, clicking on a slice will redirect to Explore with an already filtered set of viewers.

 Filtering using charts in Overview

 Looking back to the whole thing, I admit it didn’t feel as smooth as it does writing it right now.
 The initial push of conceptualizing and prototyping Insights took a bit longer than planned.
 We weren’t able to involve users in the design process the way we wished to in the beginning phases of development.
 However, despite the initial turmoil, we were able to deliver very close to our original delivery date.
 Furthermore, what was unique in building this app was that our whole organization was truly invested in its development.
 All of us at Hive were (and still are) proactive in giving feedback, whether it was for a design, a usability perspective, or simply going on a bug hunt.